Iowa State vs. Texas NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Iowa State has combined with its opponents to score more than 60.5 points just twice this season.
+- Iowa State has combined with its opponents to score more than 60.5 points only two times this year.

-- These two squads combine to allow 49.4 points per game, 11.1 fewer than this contest's over/under.
+- These two squads combine to surrender 49.4 points per game, 11.1 fewer than this contest's over/under.

 - Cyclones games have an average total of 49.7 points this season, 10.8 fewer than Saturday's over/under.

-- The 60.3 PPG average total in Longhorns games this season is 0.2 points fewer than this game's over/under.
+- In 2021, games involving the Longhorns have averaged a total of 60.3 points, 0.2 fewer than this game's set over/under.

 Iowa State Stats and Trends

-- When Iowa State records more than 29.8 points, it is 3-1 against the spread and 3-1 overall.
+- When Iowa State puts up more than 29.8 points, it is 3-1 against the spread and 3-1 overall.

-- Iowa State is 2-1 against the spread and 2-1 overall when the team picks up more than 433.9 yards.
+- In games that Iowa State piles up over 433.9 yards, the team is 2-1 against the spread and 2-1 overall.

 - This year, the Cyclones have seven turnovers, six fewer than the Longhorns have takeaways (13).